MatousMarik/AI/search/pacman/README.md

 Keep in mind that your agent has to answer in given time.

 ### Visual debugging
-For easier debugging you can use class methods of `PacView` that allows your to visualize paths, lines and texts.
+For easier debugging you can use class methods of `PacView` that allows you to visualize paths, lines and texts.
 You can find these at the bottom of [game/pac_gui.py](game/pac_gui.py) under *VISUAL AIDS FOR DEBUGGING*.

 You can find example of this usage commented in [agents/agent_example.py](agents/agent_example.py).